kkdt/eztemplate/README.md

 2. Create a properties dictionary file that maps placeholders to their value - i.e. `tenantName=Peter Parker`
 3. Use `ezpdf` and pass in template and dictionary to generate the finalized document

-Note: In the template, you can specify `<%newpage%>` where you want a break break to occur.
+Note: In the template, you can specify `<%newpage%>` where you want a page break to occur.

 Sample input files are included with this project.

 1. lease.txt - Example template text file.
-2. lease_empty.properites - Dictionary that fills in the lease above with empty blank lines - essentially the form for you to manually write in the values.
+2. lease_empty.properties - Dictionary that fills in the lease above with empty blank lines - essentially the form for you to manually write in the values.
 3. lease.properties - Dictionary that fills in the lease above with sample values.

 ## Building